 We work to ensure our physical environments are visually welcoming, and regularly audit spaces to review accessibility, safety and inclusion.

 All our staff have or are currently being trained in LGBTIQA+ inclusion.
 This training is to ensure staff are aware of the issues faced by LGBTIQA+ people when accessing health services and employment.
-Also so staff develop the awareness and skills to create safe and affirming experiences for LGBTIQA+ people.
+This ensures staff develop the awareness and skills to create safe and affirming experiences for LGBTIQA+ people.

 We want to hear from you. cohealth supports our consumers and community members to be involved in advisory group meetings.
 This is where we talk to people about the way we work and services we provide to make sure they are meeting the needs of the community we serve.